Nuclearfossil/IntroToCSharpGraphics/source/lesson01/README.md

 Given the current parameters, the source pixel's Alpha is used in the alpha test.
 Then the destination's alpha value is used (1-alpha).
 These are essentially scalars that are multiplied against the color values, both in the source and destination pixels and then the results are added together.
 I'll leave that as an exercise to the reader to work through the math.

-# Lesson01 - Example 04: Drawing without using the painter's algorithm
+## Lesson 01 - Example 04: Drawing without using the painter's algorithm

 If you've been plaing around with rendering your own triangles, you may have noticed that we've only been using `Vector2` functions to draw triangles.
 We've been doing this because we only needed 2 dimensions worth of data.
 However, what would happen if we used `Vector3` values?
 If we go that route, we end up using World Coordinates.
 From a cartesian standpoint, we end up with the following: